What is the difference between an RN with an associate degree in nursing and an RN with a baccalaureate degree in nursing?

 Both are registered nurses who have passed the NCLEX (National Council Licensure Examination), and both are qualified to practice nursing in the United States.
-However, at many hospitals and clinics, management and supervisory roles are only available to nurses with BSN degrees.
+However, at many hospitals and other healthcare settings, management and supervisory roles are only available to nurses with BSN degrees.
 BSN-prepared nurses may earn up to $30,000 more per year than RNs, according to the U.S. Bureau of Labor and Statistics.

 How long is the online RN to BSN program?